-Using sonic data processing, the researcher converted the visible light emitted
+Using an audio processing method, the researcher converted the visible light emitted by

-The researcher will present his findings at the American Chemical Society (ACS) spring meeting.
-ACS Spring 2023 runs from March 26th to 30th.
+The researcher will present his findings at the spring meeting of the American Chemical Society (ACS).
+ACS Spring 2023 runs from 26 to 30 March.

-Elements emit visible light when theyare under tension.
+Elements emit visible light when they areare under voltage.
 It consists of several individual wavelengths or specific colors with brightness levels that are unique to each element.
-But on paper, the sets of wavelengths for different elements are hard to distinguish visually.
-The task is especially complicated for transition metals, which differ in a thousand individual colors, the author of the study explains.
-Converting light to sound frequencies is another way to detect differences between elements.
+But on paper, the sets of wavelengths for different elements are difficult to distinguish visually.
+The task is especially complicated for transition metals, which have thousands of individual colors, explains the study's author.
+Converting light into sound frequencies is another way to detect differences between elements.

-To save as much complexity as possible andthe nuances of the spectra of the elements, Smith consulted with scientists, engineers and musicians.
-With their help, he created a computer code for sound, which in real time converted the light data of each element into a mixture of notes.
-Discrete color wavelengths became individual sinusoidal waves, whose frequency corresponded to the frequency of light, and their amplitude corresponded to brightness.
+To keep as much complexity as possibleand the nuances of elemental spectra, Smith consulted with scientists, engineers and musicians.
+With their help, he created computer code for sound that, in real time, converted the light data of each element into mixtures of notes.
+Discrete color wavelengths became individual sine waves, whose frequency corresponded to the frequency of light and their amplitude to their brightness.

-Since some elements had hundreds orthousands of frequencies, the code made it possible to generate notes in real time, forming harmonies and rhythms as they were mixed.
-“As a result, simpler elements such as hydrogen and helium sound remotely like musical chords, but the rest are distinguished by a more complex set of sounds,” explains the author of the project.
-For example, calcium sounds like a bell ringing, while zinc reminded the engineer of an "angelic choir".
+Since some items had hundredsor thousands of frequencies, the code allowed notes to be generated in real time, forming harmonies and rhythms as they were mixed.
+“As a result, simpler elements such as hydrogen and helium sound vaguely like musical chords, but the rest have a more complex set of sounds,” explains the author of the project.
+For example, calcium sounds like a bell ringing, and zinc reminded the engineer of an “angelic choir.”

 Read more: